metalwarrior665/actor-google-sheets/README.md

 - Renamed `filterByEquality` to `deduplicateByEquality`
 - Logs are now more descriptive about what is happening
 - `transformFunction` input object properties were renamed from `oldObjects` to `spreadsheetData` and from `newObjects` to `datasetData`
+- Added support to import raw JSON instead of Apify storages

 ## Limits